slnsw/drupal10_entity_reference_tree/README.md

 ## Overview

-Drupal entity reference field, such as taonomy term reference or content refernce might have very complex hierarchy.
-The autocomplete widget or dropdown select box widget implemented by Drupal core doesn't present the relationship between those entities.
+Drupal entity reference field, such as taxonomy term reference or content reference might have very complex hierarchy.
+The autocomplete widget or drop down select box widget implemented by Drupal core doesn't present the relationship between those entities.
 This module provide a combination of an autocomplete textfield and a tree view for reference field as one widget.
 This module use JsTree JavaScript library to render a hierarchy tree of those reference entities.

 ### Requirements